funderburkjim/Markup-Sanskrit-Names-of-Plants/coding_project_summary.md

+	                       #Markup of Sanskrit Names of Plants

-	Shubham Vaishnav and Beenoo Yadav worked on project Markup-Sanskrit-Names-of-Plants.
+	Shubham Vaishnav and Beenoo Yadav , student of Indian School of Mines, Dhanbad , worked on project "Markup of Sanskrit Names of Plants".
-As intern at Indian institute of technology(IIT) Kharagpur , for professor Pawan Goyal.
+As summer intern at Indian institute of technology(IIT) Kharagpur , under supervision professor Pawan Goyal.
-The work is done between (18th June to 6 July ) in the year 2015.
+The work is done between (18th may to 6 July ) in the year 2015.

 	The aim of project is to markup the "sanskrit names of plants and thier botanical equivalent" in a data file snp.txt in lines 81-3313.
 The same is achieved by processing